Attention for an

 Under North Carolina’s Good Samaritan Law you may not be prosecuted for certain drug offenses if:

-- You seek medical assistance for someone experience a drug-related overdose by contacting the 911 system, a law enforcement officer, or emergency medical services personnel.
+- You seek medical assistance for someone experiencing a drug-related overdose by contacting the 911 system, a law enforcement officer, or emergency medical services personnel.

 - You believe that you are the first person to seek medical assistance for the overdose victim.